NixOS/nixpkgs/doc/languages-frameworks/go.section.md

   In that case, rather than fetching the dependencies and vendoring them, the dependencies vendored in the source repo will be used.

   To avoid updating this field when dependencies change, run `go mod vendor` in your source repo and set `vendorHash = null;`
-  (On first run, you can set it to `lib.fakeSha256` and run the build to see the actual hash)
+  To obtain the actual hash, set `vendorHash = lib.fakeSha256;` and run the build.
 - `proxyVendor`: Fetches (go mod download) and proxies the vendor directory.
 This is useful if your code depends on c code and go mod tidy does not include the needed sources to build or if any dependency has case-insensitive conflicts which will produce platform dependant `vendorHash` checksums.

 ```nix